ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/05b-implementing-general-trees.md

 ### Sequential tree representations

 ::: TODO
+- Prio 1: remove, or move to separate online section
 - Prio 2: rewrite text, include:
     - how to implement
     - similarity with graphs